What

 Please be sure that your boots do not have metal studs or cleats, as

 they are not compatible with rubber floors in the rafts.
+Liquor Be

 sure to bring along your favorite libation for the evenings.
 Plastic